Baby Sun Rose: Shade-Loving Charmer

 Baby Sun Rose Cultivars

-There are two main cultivars of baby sun rose that you may come across when plant shopping.
+There are two main cultivars of baby sun rose that you will come across when plant shopping.

-Another is variegated baby sun rose (Mesembryanthemum or Aptenia cordifolia ‘variegata’).
-Its leaves are edged with irregularly shaped cream-colored margins.
+Another cultivar is variegated baby sun rose (Mesembryanthemum or Aptenia cordifolia ‘Variegata’).
+Its leaves are edged with irregular cream-colored margins.

 Don’t Confuse Baby Sun Rose With…